Squirrelcoding/News-bot/README.md

 # News-bot
 Publish and delete articles on your discord server!
 Must be ran client side.

-# Upcoming Updates in Alpha v1.4
+# Upcoming Updates in Alpha v1.5
 - Who knows?
 Suggest features in the issues section!
 Were getting close to the official releases!

-# Added features in Alpha v1.3
+# Added features in Alpha v1.4
-Check the changelog for info!
+- Deletes the message that the author published the article in.

 # More info